afnom/missing-semester/_2025/open_source_dev_with_git.md

 Once you've got a fork, you can push your changes to it (since the fork is yours, you have full access to it).
 Then, you can use the Git forge web interface to create a pull request.
 Here you choose the branch you want to merge in (the one you just pushed to), and the branch you want to merge it into (probably the main branch).
 The name of your branch doesn't matter and can be anything.
 I'd recommend creating a new branch on your fork for every change you want to make.
 It will be much easier to manage things.

 At this point, you've got to write the PR description.
 Here you want to lay out what your changes achieve.
-The maintainers will read the code, so you don't to describe it, though if the change is large, an overview of the architecture might be useful.
+The maintainers will read the code, so you don't have to describe it, though if the change is large, an overview of the architecture might be useful.
 The most important part to include is what decisions you made and why you made them; it's very useful to see what other options someone considered when implementing a new feature or fixing a bug.

 ## Review